Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

     ![Add JSON code](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionStaticInputAdd.png "[Add JSON code]").

 7. Enter the copied JSON code.
 By doing it, delete the quotes.
 Enter the required value.
     The complex code has been added to the input parameter.
+A small arrow without a place is displayed in front of the input port with a static input value.

     ![Insert JSON code](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionStaticInputInsert.png "[Insert JSON code]")